 - a) Development must have reasonable access to sunlight and must not unduly impede solar access of neighbouring dwellings. - b) Dwellings are to be positioned to maximise solar access to living areas. - c) Shadow diagram must include: - Location, size, height and windows openings of buildings on adjoining properties; - Existing shadow-casting structures such as fences, carports, hedges, trees etc.; and - Topographical details, including sectional elevations where land has any significant slope. - d) Living areas and gardens should be orientated to the north to maximise solar access to these areas. - e) North-facing pitched roofs should be incorporated where possible to provide opportunity for solar energy collectors. - f) Solar access should be controlled within buildings to allow warm winter sun to penetrate rooms while excluding hot summer sun by: - Using horizontal projecting screens such as balconies, awnings, verandah roofs, pergolas and wide eaves; and - Use of ceiling insulation.

-Living areas and private open space areas are to be located with a northerly aspect a) a) Development must ensure that reasonable privacy is achieved for new
+Living areas and private open space areas are to be located with a northerly aspect (i.e. on the north or eastern side of the building).

 Privacy